OksanaaM/100-days-of-code/log.md

 **Today's Progress**: Countinue learning Python, take a course on prometheus.org.ua Solve some tasks on codeacademy.
+Reading the book about structures and basics of Python. learning Python, take a course on prometheus.org.ua Solve some tasks on codeacademy.
 Reading the book about structures and basics of Python.

 **Thoughts:** Find out lot's of differences between Java and Python